rajatpandit/delivering-technical-pitches/source/c/engaging-your-audience.rst

     - Telling the audience what you are going to tell them.
     - Talking about it.
     - Summarizing all that was said.
-This is an effective and time-tested technique to stay in bounds, speak to the point and maintain unwavering engagement.
+This is an effective and time-tested technique to stay within boundaries, speak to the point and maintain unwavering engagement.

 The Rule of Three
 ***************
 Those of you who read Julius Caesar at high school might recognize Mark Anthony's "*Friends, Romans, countrymen, lend me your ears!*" Oh Wow! wasn't that engaging!
 For some reason, using three words, points, ideas or examples is more engaging and memorable than having a long list of points.
 When presenting technical information.
 It is always better to talk about not more than three points or ideas at a time.
-More of these might just bounce over audiences' heads! `Information presented in triads <https://en.wikipedia.org/wiki/Rule_of_three_(writing)>`_ sticks to our heads better than other clusters of points.
+More of these might just bounce over audiences' heads!
+ `Information presented in triads <https://en.wikipedia.org/wiki/Rule_of_three_(writing)>`_ sticks to our heads better than other clusters of points.

 Hearing the Unsaid